 Our Human Rights Translation Approach

 Unlike most translation companies which offer dozens or even hundreds of language pairs, Industry Arabic specializes in the Arabic language, which allows us to offer an unmatched degree of specialization and focus.
-We have several full time members with extensive human rights experience at the UN and other NGOs.
+We have several full-time members with extensive human rights experience at the UN and other NGOs.
 Here are a few other elements that are critical to our approach to human rights documents:

 - Expert Human Translators: Humanitarian efforts tackle human problems, and thus require human solutions.
-At Industry Arabic, we trust all of projects only to our group of talented and vetted human translators.
-Whether dealing with financial reports or sensitive refugee testimonials, our team have the tools and experience to handle all sorts of subject matter, as well as the many Arabic dialects spoken throughout the region.
+At Industry Arabic, we trust all of our projects only to our group of talented and vetted human translators.
+Whether dealing with financial reports or sensitive refugee testimonials, our team has the tools and experience to handle all sorts of subject matter, as well as the many Arabic dialects spoken throughout the region.
 Our team members are also familiar with the various Arab societies, cultures, and situations facing the people on the ground in the MENA region.
 In the end, Industry Arabic adds the human touch needed in this line of work and for these sorts of translation projects.

 - Custom Client Support: We understand the highly sensitive and urgent nature of humanitarian projects.
-As such, our team will work with you to craft a translation strategy to ensure the quickest turnaround times while maintaining your clients’ privacy.
+As such, our team will work with you to craft a translation strategy to ensure the quickest turnaround times while maintaining your client’s privacy.
 We also provide certification and notarization services for translations when necessary.
 Lastly, we take great pride in our speedy and attentive customer service.
 And we are a worldwide team, so no matter what timezone you are in, we have people working around the clock on your project.

 - Two-Step Verification: Our team guarantees that each translation goes through a two-step verification process to ensure top quality.
 Industry Arabic translators proofread and edit their work once they have finished the translation.
-Afterwards, one of our bilingual editors will carefully conduct a second round of editing and formatting to polish the language before it is submitted.
+Afterward, one of our bilingual editors will carefully conduct a second round of editing and formatting to polish the language before it is submitted.